Sentara Martha Jefferson Hospital: Relocation

 Over the years, the hospital expanded at its downtown-Charlottesville location on Locust Avenue.
 However, in the early 2000s, it was clear a new facility needed to be built to accommodate a growing number of patients and the ability to expand further in a more open area.
 The hospital chose an 84 acre campus adjacent to their current Outpatient Care Center on Pantops Mountain for the new facility.

 Design and construction

 The new building is designed by Kahler Slater of Milwaukee, WI.
 Engineering firms include Graef, Anhult, Schloemer & Associates of Milwaukee; Ring & DuChateau of Milwaukee; Rummel, Klepper & Kahi LLP of Richmond, VA and Hughes, Good, O'Leary and Ryan of Atlanta, GA.
-The General Contractor is M. A. Mortenson Company of Brookfield, Wisconsin.
+The general contractor was M. A. Mortenson Company of Brookfield, Wisconsin.

 The new building has five floors and a basement.
 There are two wings for patient rooms, the Wendel Wing and the Cornell Wing, as well as a cancer wing, the Phillips Family Cancer Center.
 The emergency department is located on the southwest end of the second floor.
 The maternity ward is located in the central area of the third floor.
 Visitor access, as well as retail space, is located on the Northeast side of the third floor.
 The cafeteria is located on the northeast side of the fourth floor.